codegod100/clwasm/README.md

 "Run" to invoke the wasm module; the Common Lisp output is printed to the console because the sample host simply writes to standard output.

-For command-line testing you can execute the generated JS harness:
+For command-line testing you can execute the generated JS harness (Node ≥ 20):

 ```fish
 node --experimental-wasm-modules wasm/clwasm.js 20